Samnem25/alx-pre_course/0x01-git/README.md

-updated readme file non empty
+README.md file will be updated non empty